Hunting bushbuck in South Africa

-A good 2 – 12 X 50 gun scope should be sufficient for hunting bushbuck.
+A good 2 – 12 X 50 gun will work for hunting bushbuck.

 Average shot distance

 The average expected shot distance when hunting Bushbuck in South Africa is 50 to 100 yards.

 The shot should be placed in line with the front leg.
 Elevation must be one third of the way up from the bottom of the brisket to the top of the back.